awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 When an EC2 Fleet terminates a Spot Instance because the target capacity was decreased, the instance receives a Spot Instance interruption notice\.

 **To modify an EC2 Fleet \(AWS CLI\)**
-Use the following [modify\-fleet](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-spot-fleet-request.html) command to update the target capacity of the specified EC2 Fleet:
+Use the following [modify\-fleet](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-fleet.html) command to update the target capacity of the specified EC2 Fleet\.

 ```
 aws ec2 modify-fleet --fleet-id fleet-73fbd2ce-aa30-494c-8788-1cee4EXAMPLE --target-capacity-specification TotalTargetCapacity=20
 ```

-If you are decreasing the target capacity but want to keep the fleet at its current size, you can modify the previous command as follows:
+If you are decreasing the target capacity but want to keep the fleet at its current size, you can modify the previous command as follows\.

 ```
 aws ec2 modify-fleet --fleet-id fleet-73fbd2ce-aa30-494c-8788-1cee4EXAMPLE --target-capacity-specification TotalTargetCapacity=10 --excess-capacity-termination-policy no-termination